 The buyer must commit to raise chickens or broiler breeders at that location for a minimum of 5 years.
 If you are interested in buying an existing broiler or broiler breeder farm, contact a farm real estate agent to see if there are any farms available.
 The majority of broiler and broiler breeder farms are located in the south east corner of Manitoba.
 Manitoba Chicken Producers does not keep a list of farms for sale.

 2. Make a bid on the Quota Retirement Exchange – The Quota Retirement Exchange lets quota holders retire, or downsize, their farm without selling their land, buildings and equipment.
-A quota holder can offer some or all of their quota on the Exchange.
-The minimum amount of the quota the public can bid on is 30,000 kilograms for broilers, or 7000 hens for broiler breeders.
-Quota amounts below the minimums are not open for public bidding.
+A quota holder can offer some or all of their quota allotment on the Exchange.
+The minimum amount of quota allotment the public can bid on is 30,000 kilograms for broilers, or 7000 hens for broiler breeders.
+Quota allotments below the minimums are not open for public bidding.

 You do not need to own land or a suitable barn to submit a bid on the Exchange, but you must be prepared to purchase land in Manitoba, build or renovate a barn and buy the equipment required to raise chickens or broiler breeders.
 The cost of your bid does not include any costs associated with land, buildings and equipment.
 Successful bidders must commit to raising the quota for a minimum of 5 years.